-Sadly, he had no gymnastics or any martial arts training whatsoever, and he doubted that Aunt Petunia or Uncle Vernon would shill out a couple of hundred of pounds on him for him to learn at the local community center.
+Sadly, he had no gymnastic or martial arts training whatsoever.
+He doubted Aunt Petunia or Uncle Vernon would shill out a couple of hundred of pounds for him to learn at the local community center.
 This conclusion led him to the public library—the largest one in Little Whinging, in fact.

-Unsure of where to start, he stumbled into a random direction as he perused the books on the shelves.
+Unsure of where to start, he stumbled onto a random direction as he perused the titles on the shelves.

-The books however, stressed that adult supervision was advised and only a proper instructor would be able to impart these skills to others.
+His search for any relevant information yielded no reward.
+The martial arts and gymnastics books found on the shelves provided just an extended account of the history and a short introduction into the basics.
+The books, however, stressed that adult supervision was advised and only a proper instructor would be able to impart these skills to others.
 Learning straight from the book would eventually cause a grievous injury or the improper understanding of the basics.

+The public library was a bust—just goes to show how wrong the teachers were about its supposed wonders.
 Maybe Conan the Barbarian could shed some light into his new-found dilemma.

-He pushed himself off the soft grassy ground, releasing his hand-binoculars which he had positioned over his eyes, as he stalked his preys on all fours.
+He pushed himself off the grass, releasing his hand-binoculars which he had positioned over his eyes, as he stalked his preys on all fours.

-He had noticed a small article in the local paper about a martial artist claiming that by repeatedly reciting a phrase, it would eventually become in sync with your heartbeat; one could theoretically achieve a trance like state of grace and unlock one's hidden power.
+Incredibly, Conan the Barbarian did have some important life-lessons to impart on the off-times when his character wasn't killing and maiming others.
+Also, the trip to the library wasn't a complete bust.
+There, he had chanced upon a small article in the local paper about a martial arts instructor, who claimed that repeatedly reciting a phrase could eventually sync energies with your inner being.
+In that state, one could theoretically achieve a trance like state of grace and unlock one's hidden potential.

-After reading the adventures of Conan, he decided that coupled with his teleportation abilities (which he had accomplished just once more during this past week) and his warrior infused trance of grace and hidden power – Harry Potter, mutant extraordinaire, was ready to wreak havoc on the criminals of Little Whinging.
+After reading the adventures of Conan, he decided that coupled with his teleportation abilities (which he had accomplished just once more during this past week) and his warrior-infused trance of grace and hidden power, Harry Potter, mutant extraordinaire, was ready to wreak havoc on the criminals of Little Whinging.

-His first target was in fact, the Cobra Kais.
+His first target was, in fact, the Cobra Kais.

-Coming out of his cover, Harry broke out into a fast sprint as he closed the distance between his targets to a couple of metres.
+Coming out of his cover, Harry broke out into a dead sprint as he closed the distance between his targets.
 He felt something else take over his body; a strange yet familiar presence that was entirely different, but was in fact a part of his soul all along.